How To Clean Natural Stone

 For heavy grease and oil deposits, such as from a BBQ, the method of removal is simple.

-The first step to cleaning grease, fat, or oil is to try removing the stain with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
-If the stain persists, non-caustic detergent is a good method for removing heavy grease and oil deposits
+The first step to cleaning is to try removing the stain with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
+If the stain persists, non-caustic degreasers is a good method for removing heavy grease and oil deposits.

 Non-Caustic Detergent